Domenico Ferrata: Career

 In 1900, he was named prefect of the Sacred Congregation of Rites which handled the process for canonizations.
 In that capacity he oversaw much of the procedure regarding the cause of Joan of Arc.
-He participated in the conclave of 1903, which elected Pope Pius X. In 1901 he was sent as nuncio to Paris by Pope Leo XIII with the mission to work for the reconciliation with the third French Republic.
+He participated in the conclave of 1903, which elected Pope Pius X. In 1901, he was sent as nuncio to Paris by Pope Leo XIII with the mission to work for the reconciliation with the third French Republic.

 As papal legate, he presided over the 1905 Canonical coronation of the image of the Immaculate Conception of Cospicua in Malta.
 Ferrata played an important part in the preparation of Quam singulari the 1910 decree concerning the admittance of children to communion.
-In 1913 he was named Archpriest of the patriarchal Lateran basilica.
+In 1913, he was named Archpriest of the patriarchal Lateran basilica.
+In the same year, he was appointed the Cardinal Legate for the XXIV International Eucharistic Congress in Malta.

 In January 1914 Pope Pius X named him to succeed Mariano Cardinal Rampolla, who had died on 13 December 1913, as Secretary of the Sacred Congregation of the Holy Office.

 Pope Pius X died on 20 August 1914.
-Ferrata opened the conclave opened on August 31, 1914, celebrating the Mass of the Holy Spirit in the Pauline Chapel.
+Ferrata opened the conclave on 31 August 1914, celebrating the Mass of the Holy Spirit in the Pauline Chapel.
 The newly elected Pope Benedict XV appointed Ferrata Secretary of State, in place of Rafael Merry del Val.
-However, Ferrata was already in ill health and died the month after his appointment at age seventy.
+However, Ferrata was already in ill health and died the month after his appointment at age 67.
 He was buried in Gradoli.